+First established as a land-grant institution, Iowa State University is a public, four-year university, located in the city of Ames, Iowa.
 In 1858, the State of Iowa approved the establishment of Iowa Agricultural College and Model Farm, and the first students enrolled in 1869.
 In 1959, the school became Iowa State University of Science and Technology.
 As the campus grew, programs emphasized technology and research.
 Today, Iowa State University continues to focus on well-established academic fields of “agriculture, technology, science, and art.”

 Sector Of Institution:Public, 4-year or above

-Highest Level Of Offering:Doctorate degree
+Highest Level Of Offering:Doctor's degree

-Adult Age Enrollments:6,728
+Adult Age Enrollments:5,465

 Be the first to write a review.
 Click the link below.